dysonprotocol/docs/docs/tutorials/write-to-storage.md

 ---
-sidebar_position: 2
+sidebar_position: 1
 ---
+import Usage from '@site/src/components/Usage';
+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

 # How to Store and Fetch Data

 Saving to storage is a way to save state on the blockchain.
 This opens up a lot more possibilities for richer blockchain apps.

 There are two ways to save data to the blockchain:

 - `dyson/sendMsgCreateStorage` - create storage at a new index
 - `dyson/sendMsgUpdateStorage` - update existing storage

 There are three ways to read from storage

 - `dyson/QueryStorage` - Retreave a single storage at the `index`
 - `dyson/QueryPrefixStorage` - List all storage with an `index` that starts with a `prefix`
 - `dyson/QueryStorageAll` - List all storage on the chain

 :::tip Access Control
 This line prevents anyone from running your function except you.
 You will see